SaltyKitkat/xsz/README.md

 Q: So does `xsz` also run faster on HDD?

 A: Yes!
 I think it's because we do a lot less open and close syscalls.
-   So when running in `-j1`, `xsz` is a lot faster than `compsize`.
+   So even running in single thread, `xsz` is a lot faster than `compsize`.
    But multi-threading hardly improve the performance in this case.

 Q: Why `xsz` is faster?

-A: TL;DR: Because we use multi-threading, and do less syscall.
+A: TL;DR: Because we use multi-threading, and do less syscalls.

    Longer version: